Survey Statistics: Who Is Most Likely to Get Approved for Social Security Disability Benefits?

 Of course, the outcome for your individual claim will depend on whether you meet the medical and other eligibility requirements.
 Still, many people who sincerely believe they're too disabled to work aren't able to get benefits.
 Are there certain characteristics or circumstances that make some claims more likely than others to be approved?
 Our survey confirmed what you might suspect: It's easier to get benefits for some medical conditions than others (see our survey results on disability approval rates for common medical conditions).
 But the results also pointed to other, less-obvious factors that make a difference.

-First, some background on the procedure of applying for SSI or SSDI: After you submit an application, the Social Security Administration (SSA) will start out by deciding whether you meet the financial and/or work-history requirements.
+First, some background on the procedure of applying for SSI or SSDI.
+After you submit an application, the Social Security Administration (SSA) will start out by deciding whether you meet the financial and work-history requirements for SSDI or SSI.
 If you don't, you'll receive a nonmedical, or "technical," denial.
-If you advance to the next stage, a disability examiner will then put your application through a five-step medical evaluation.
-(For more details, see our articles on technical disability denials and the SSDI/SSI determination process.)

 Few applicants make it through both of these stages successfully.
 In fact, more than three-quarters (77%) of our readers told us their applications were denied at the initial application level.

-It's worth pointing out that these results included technical denials as well as denials based on medical eligibility for disability benefits.
+It's worth pointing out that this percentage included technical denials as well as denials based on medical eligibility for disability benefits.
 According to government statistics for applications filed in 2021, many people receive technical denials: 39% for SSDI applicants and 20% for SSI.
 In that same year, approval rates at the application level based on medical eligibility alone were 48% for SSDI and 44% for SSI.
 This means that applicants who meet the nonmedical requirements of SSDI or the financial requirements of SSI have a better chance of winning benefits.

 When the initial denial is for a medical reason, applicants can appeal the decision by requesting a hearing.
 Our survey showed that approval rates at the hearing level were nearly twice as high as at the initial application stage.
-(For more details, see our statistics on how requesting a hearing affects your chances of getting Social Security benefits.)
+For more details, see our statistics on how requesting a hearing affects your chances of getting Social Security benefits.

 While many disability applicants tend to use the terms SSDI and SSI interchangeably, the programs are different, even though the steps used to determine whether you're disabled are the same for both.
 SSDI eligibility is based on your work history and how much you've paid into the insurance program by way of payroll (FICA) taxes.
 SSI benefits are available to anyone, regardless of their work history, who has income and assets below a certain (low) threshold.